drivendataorg/zamba/docs/docs/extra-options.md

 Each video is simply a series of frames, or images.
 Most of the videos on which `zamba` was trained had 30 frames per second.
 That means even just a 15-second video would contain 450 frames.

-All models only use a subset of the frames in a video, because using every frame would be far too computationally intensive.
+All models only use a subset of the frames in a video, because using every frame would be far too computationally intensive, and many frames are not different enough from each other to look at independently.
 There are a number of different ways to select frames.
 For a full list of options, see the section on [Video loading arguments](configurations.md#video-loading-arguments).
 A few common approaches are explained below.

 ### Early bias